EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Introduction

 \section{Introduction}

 The integration of autonomous systems into human-centric environments, particularly through collaborative robotics, necessitates acute awareness and prediction of human motion.
-These systems, whether external like autonomous vehicles and mobile robots or wearable like exoskeletons, require precise motion prediction to ensure safety and enhance collaboration.
-External systems predict human trajectories from a distance to avoid collisions or facilitate physical collaboration, whereas wearable systems, mounted directly on users, rely on an egocentric perspective to predict the wearer's motion for functional response.
+These systems, whether as large as autonomous vehicles or wearable like exoskeletons, require precise motion prediction to ensure safety and enhance collaboration.
+Their successful operation relies on a foundation of continuously inferring the intention of human cooperators, through the same egocentric perspective.